The fluke finish at the WWE Greatest Royal Rumble in 2018 was a throwback to a classic, and here’s why.

 "Well, we broke in about the same time.
-I was back here wrestling in Hawaii and I had been wrestling in Vancouver and Portland, I hadn’t been in the business more than a year and Frankie Laine was breaking in Jimmy so that’s where we became familiar with one another.
-So yeah it was easy to communicate.
+I was back here wrestling in Hawaii, and I had been wrestling in Vancouver and Portland.
+I hadn’t been in the business for more than a year, and Frankie Laine was breaking in Jimmy, so that’s where we became familiar with one another.
+So yeah, it was easy to communicate.
 Polynesians, we work for each other and want to see each other both get over."

 Snuka, of course, couldn’t keep up with Muraco on the microphone.
 Here’s how he responded to Muraco’s taunts to start their feud: